Armand Traoré: Arsenal

-Born in Chatenay-Malabry, France, Traoré started out his football youth career at Suresnes, at Racing Paris and Monaco.
+Born in Châtenay-Malabry, France, son of Isabelle and Abdoulaye Traoré, Armand Traoré started out his football youth career at Suresnes, at Racing Paris and Monaco.
 Traoré joined Arsenal on 1 August 2005.
 Although mainly a reserve team member, making six appearances in the FA Premier Reserve League in 2005–06, he played in Dennis Bergkamp's testimonial against Ajax in the first game at Emirates Stadium in July 2006.

 Traoré was an unused member of Arsenal's 18-man squad for their UEFA Champions League match against Dinamo Zagreb the following month.
 He went on to sign a professional contract with the club in August 2006 before making his first team debut in the League Cup in a third round match against West Bromwich Albion on 24 October, as a 24th minute substitute for Emmanuel Adebayor.
 Traoré went on to start in a League Cup match against Everton which was won by 1–0 margin at Goodison Park.
 He then played away to Liverpool in a 6–3 quarterfinal win.
 Traore was in the starting line-up for both semi-final legs against Tottenham Hotspur which was won 5–3 on aggregate.
 He then played in the final against Chelsea, which Arsenal lost 2–1.
 On 28 February 2007, Traoré started the FA Cup quarter-final replay against Blackburn Rovers in a 1–0 defeat at Ewood Park.
 At the end of the 2006–07 season, he made seven appearances in all competitions.